Tacos al Pastor

 • 1/2 tsp kosher salt (for garnishing the onion/cilantro mix)

-Step 1: Toast Chiles and Build the Marinade Base
+Step 1: Blend the Marinade

 • 2 ancho chiles